dojo/framework/docs/en/creating-widgets/supplemental.md

 Dojo uses virtual node properties to determine if a given node has been updated and therefore requires re-rendering.
 Specifically, it uses a difference detection strategy to compare sets of properties from the previous and current render frames.
 If a difference is detected in the latest set of properties that a node receives, that node is invalidated and will be re-rendered in the next paint cycle.

-> **Be aware:** Property change detection is managed internally by the framework, and is dependent on the declarative structure of widgets' VDOM output from their `render()` methods.
-Attempting to keep references to properties and modifying them outside of the usual `render()` cycle [is considered an anti-pattern in Dojo application development](#widget-development-best-practices), and should be avoided.
+> **Be aware:** Property change detection is managed internally by the framework, and is dependent on the declarative structure of widgets' VDOM output from their render functions.
+Attempting to keep references to properties and modifying them outside of the usual widget render cycle [is considered an anti-pattern in Dojo application development](#widget-development-best-practices), and should be avoided.

 # Interactivity